YallaCalculators

 • Total hidden costs: AED 248,000 per child

-Mark and Sarah realized that “hidden costs” added 28% to their education budget beyond annual school fees.
+Mark and Sarah realized that “hidden costs” added roughly 30% to their education budget beyond annual school fees.
 This wasn’t optional spending—registration fees, books, and transport were mandatory costs they needed to budget for.

 Step 3: Strategic School Choice — Primary vs. Senior Years

-Using the calculator, Mark and Sarah developed an innovative strategy: start both children in a Good-rated school (AED 48,000 annually) for primary years (Grade 1-6), then switch to the Very Good-rated school (AED 55,000) for senior years (Grade 7-12) when university preparation becomes critical.
+Using the calculator, Mark and Sarah explored an alternative strategy: start both children in the AED 48,000 value school for primary years (Grade 1-6), then move to the AED 55,000 school for senior years (Grade 7-12) when university preparation becomes critical.
+On the same ECI, this trims a further AED 60,000-90,000 of tuition per child versus the mid-range school for all 13 years.

 However, after careful consideration, Mark and Sarah decided against switching schools mid-education.
-They valued stability, continuity of friendships, and avoiding the disruption of changing schools.
-They chose the Very Good school for the full 13 years, accepting the higher cost for the benefit of stability.
-However, the calculator exercise helped them understand the trade-offs and make an informed decision.
+They valued stability, continuity of friendships, and avoiding disruption.
+They chose the AED 55,000 school for the full 13 years, accepting the higher cost for the benefit of stability.
+The calculator exercise still helped them understand the trade-offs and make an informed decision.

 Step 4: Planning for Two Children — Age Gap Impact

 James would start school two years after Emma.
-Using the Education Cost Planner, Mark and Sarah calculated total family education costs:
+Using the School Fee Calculator, Mark and Sarah calculated total family tuition:

 Step 5: Savings Strategy Development